apache/nuttx/configs/pcblogic-pic32mx/README.txt

 Configurations
 ==============

-Each PIC32MX configuration is maintained in a sudirectory and can be selected as follow:
+Each PIC32MX configuration is maintained in a sub-directory and can be selected as follow:

     cd tools